 Bombay Hook is situated in the middle of the Atlantic Flyway, a major bird migration route, making it an important stopover for spring and fall migrants.
-278 species of birds have been recorded at the refuge; of those, 103 of those species nest here.
+Over 300 species of birds have been recorded at the refuge; of those, 103 of those species nest here.

 The springtime migration begins in late April and early May with the arrival of the songbirds.
 The woods are filled with the sights and sounds of the wood warblers and other passerines.
 Shortly thereafter, the shorebirds arrive; their arrival coincides with the horseshoe crab spawning in the Delaware Bay.
 Many species stop over here on their way north, while others nest on the refuge.
 By late August, the migrant shorebirds are on their way south for the winter.
 The songbird migration south takes place in September and October; the colorful songbirds, which were seen in their colorful breeding plumage several months ago, are now in their drab, basic plumage.
 The waterfowl migration begins in early fall and brings many species of ducks and geese to the refuge to spend the winter in the fresh water impoundments.